ThatDaveStevens/Blog/Horizons/readme.md

 ## Listening to the signals

 I think the challenges and risks to an organisation analysing just their CRM systems is clear; organisations must give sales and account teams simple mechanism to allow the hypothesis to be captured; captured in simple form and a central solution to allow the similarity of these signals to be analysed, both in terms of portfolio, the new enablers but also the associated market value.
+The SAFe [epic hypothesis](https://www.scaledagileframework.com/epic/) template is ideally suited for this and is something we have modelled within Digital Explorer

 ### Connecting islands

 ![image](images/islands1.png)<br>

-If we continue to allow the horizon to move away from us, the risk is create even greater distance between our people, our portfolio, partners and the required skills to deliver increases.
-Here organisations must plan to connect (tie ropes too) various anchor points within the conversion; each customer conversations should be analysed and the hypothesis should call out key trends and terms; skills and associated courses must be pulled closer to these same connection points.
+If we continue to allow the horizon to move away from us, the risk is even greater distance between our people, our portfolio, partners and the required skills to deliver.
+Organisations must plan to connect various anchor points within these areas; each customer conversations should be analysed and the hypothesis' should call out key trends and terms; skills and associated courses must be pulled closer to these same connection points.

 ![image](images/islands2.png)<br>